emijrp/currentevents/README.md

 currentevents
 ===================

-Some scripts and metadata about current events articles in Wikipedia
+Some scripts and metadata about current events articles in Wikipedia.